triton-inference-server/server/docs/user_guide/performance_tuning.md

     [supported backends](https://github.com/triton-inference-server/backend),
     then we can simply try to deploy the model as described in the [Quickstart](../getting_started/quickstart.md) guide.
-    For the ONNXRuntime, TensorFlow SavedModel, and TensorRT backends, the minimal model configuration can be inferred from the model using Triton's [AutoComplete](model_configuration.md#auto-generated-model-configuration)
+    For the ONNXRuntime and TensorRT backends, the minimal model configuration can be inferred from the model using Triton's [AutoComplete](model_configuration.md#auto-generated-model-configuration)
     feature.